 - After the expiry of a warranty for example, we may also keep your personal data under the basis of ‘legal obligation’ re’ gas safety, and health and safety regulations;

 We may ask you to complete surveys for research purposes.
-The legal basis for these ranges from: Legitimate interest, performance of a contract, legal obligation and consent.
-Where consent is relied on, the method will be opt in, and you have the right to withdraw your consent at any time.
+The legal basis for these is legitimate interest or performance of a contract.
+Where legitimate interest is relied on, you have the right to opt out at any time.